ncbi/vadr/documentation/annotate.md

 specify that alert codes in the comma-separated string `<s2>` be removed from the set.

-Expendable features are specified in the `.modelinfo` file, with a key/value pair string: `misc_not_feature:"1"` in the `FEATURE` line for the corresponding feature.
+Non-Essential features are specified in the `.modelinfo` file, with a key/value pair string: `misc_not_feature:"1"` in the `FEATURE` line for the corresponding feature.